MakoWish/clickfix_detection_validator/README.md

 ### PWSH Chain Loader

 This method leverages a PowerShell chain loader to install an application to the user's profile, then an HKCU registry entry to start the application on login.
 Since the "run" command limits the number of characters that may be input, the actual command string is located in a text file `nexus-validation.txt` on the C2 server.
 These commands are then executed locally on the machine.
+The real-world infection contained a C2 client that installed added persistence via `HKCU` registry key to ensure the client starts on reboot.
+This simulation mimics the same behavior but only writes periodic lines to a log file to test whether the "Ingress Tool Transfer via PowerShell" behavior can be detected.

 #### Execution